Walk 16 Bettws Cedewain

 1

 This walk starts under the Town Clock at the junction of Broad St, High St and Severn St, the area known locally as ‘The Cross’.
-The building now housing Barclays Bank was erected by Sarah Brisco, a descendant of the Pryce family of Newtown Hall, to commemorate Queen Victoria’s Jubilee in 1897Opposite the clock on Severn Street is the Robert Owen Museum; the Robert Owen Memorial Rooms are over the HSBC on the other corner.
+The building was erected by Sarah Brisco, a descendant of the Pryce family of Newtown Hall, to commemorate Queen Victoria’s Jubilee in 1897Opposite the clock on Severn Street is the Robert Owen Museum; the Robert Owen Memorial Rooms are over the HSBC on the other corner.
 Robert Owen, the founder of the Co-operative Movement, is one of Newtown’s most famous sons.

 Walk along Severn Street to Severn Square with the garage on your right.
 Cross the Gas Street car park to the pedestrian bridge (Halfpenny Bridge) to cross the River Severn.
 At the end of the bridge follow the path to the left then go ahead up the narrow road, Golwgydre Lane.
 At the top of the lane, turn left along Canal Road which you cross at the next pedestrian crossing.
 Continue along Canal Road a short distance then turn right up Sycamore Drive, which you follow through Barnfields estate until you reach the top of the hill.
 You will see a gap in the houses on your left (SO 114925); turn here and follow the footpath between two hedges to the right.
 Go over the stile at the end and bear right, down the bank to the bridge over the stream.
 Cross the stream and head up the bank to the stile at the top of the field.
 This brings you out onto Lonesome Lane.